Incorporating LLM Embeddings for Variation Across the Human Genome: Methods

 \subsection{Variant-Level LLM Embeddings}

-From the variant-level semantic-based annotations, we then derive LLM embeddings from both open-source embedding models such as \texttt{Qwen3-Embedding-0.6B}, as well as \texttt{text-embedding-3-large} available through the OpenAI API.
-Balancing scientific significance and accessibility for practical use, from this we derive the following three sets of embeddings at three different scales as described in the introduction: \begin{enumerate}[itemsep=0pt] \item \textbf{HapMap3 \& MEGA} ($\sim$1.5~million variants) \item \textbf{UK Biobank Imputed} ($\sim$90~million variants) \item \textbf{All FAVOR Variants} ($\sim$9~billion variants) \end{enumerate}
+From the variant-level functional annotations, we then derive LLM embeddings from both open-source embedding models such as \texttt{Qwen3-Embedding-0.6B}, as well as \texttt{text-embedding-3-large} available through the OpenAI API (we note that OpenAI does not currently support embedding models beyond GPT-3.5).
+Balancing scientific significance and accessibility for practical use, from this we derive the following sets of variant-level embeddings at three different scales as described in the introduction: \begin{enumerate}[itemsep=0pt] \item \textbf{HapMap3 \& MEGA} ($\sim$1.5~million variants) \item \textbf{UK Biobank Imputed} ($\sim$90~million variants) \item \textbf{All FAVOR Variants} ($\sim$9~billion variants) \end{enumerate}

 Although we may ideally also generate embeddings for the full 9 billion variants dataset using \texttt{text-embedding-3-large} for comparison, practically the vast majority of possible variants are understudied, with limited information currently present even in the largest of public repositories.
-To this extent, both the 1.5 million and 90 million SNV datasets consist of primarily well-studied variants such as those that are given rsIDs, are more rich in their functional annotations, and are directly applicable to analysis on the individual-level genotype data (e.g. from the UK Biobank cohort).
-As such, we rely on using solely the open-source models for the full 8.9 billion length dataset, with more details on computational costs for the analysis presented in the appendix.
+To this extent, both the 1.5 million SNV and 90 million variant datasets consist of primarily well-studied variants such as those that are given rsIDs, are more rich in their functional annotations, and are directly applicable to analysis on the individual-level genotype data (e.g. from the UKB cohort).
+We see in downstream analysis on PRS-style prediction tasks in Table \ref{tab:UKB-pred-continous-r2} and Table \ref{tab:UKB-pred-binary-auc} that the significantly smaller and less computationally intensive \texttt{Qwen3-Embedding-0.6B} actually performs comparably, meanwhile we estimate an API cost of approximately $\sim$\$100,000, to embed the entire FAVOR variants dataset.
+As such, we rely on using solely the open-source models for the full 8.9 billion dataset, with more details on computational costs for the analysis presented in the Appendix.